scosta/streaming-experiments/producer-1/README.md

 Simple producer that writes `User` objects to a Kafka topic.

-Requires a `.env` file in the root folder with the following content.
+Requires a `.env` file in the `producer-1` folder with the following content.
 ```
 # .env
 KAFKA_BOOTSTRAP_SERVERS=<YOUR_BOOTSTRAP_SERVER>